 Male Entity #2

 Another male apparition was spotted against the back wall of the home, wearing a period style white shirt.

-  Has been seen by investigator, Chad in 1999, and by a psychic medium, Psychic Virginia Marco in 2003.
+Has been seen by an investigator, Chad, in 1999, and by a psychic medium, Psychic Virginia Marco, in 2003.

 The entities have shown themselves to the living through mirrors.